ARTICLE CATEGORIES

 Essential Oils Research & Mechanism

-When it comes to using essential oils to promote brain health and manage Alzheimer’s disease, a recent literature review sums it up best.
+When it comes to using essential oils to promote brain health and manage treatments of Alzheimer’s disease, a literature review sums it up best.
 Taken from the study: (22)

 • EOs are effective on almost all currently known pathological targets of AD.